Branding Your Business Successfully

 You’ve probably decided on a product before you defined your target buyers.
 Now it’s time to take a look at your products again.
 Answering these questions can help you to find your USP (Unique Selling Proposition):

 - Are your products interesting to the buyers that you profiled?

 - Do you offer something better or different to what your competitors are selling?

 - How do your products really add value?

 - Are your products too basic and do they need to target a smaller group of customers?

 If you’re selling baked goods, why not find a niche.
 If you’re vegan, narrow down your market by selling delicious vegan products that can’t be found anywhere else.
 You don’t need to re-invent the wheel here; you could just put a spin on a simple product.
 You could just be taking something simple and just making it better than everyone else.
 Make funky hair-ties and sell them with awesome branding and labels so that they stand out from other hair products and are recognisable on their own.
 Specifics can make your USP more poignant, your product more interesting and your buyers more loyal.

 Start planning ahead

 By now you should have an accurate idea of who you’ll be selling your products to.
 You know that your target customers will be able to find and afford your products.
 This means that you can start making more detailed plans.
 If you need to change your product or update your branding, at least you know what direction to go in before you start building up stock.
-In our next blog post we will be looking at how to choose the right market or fair to sell your goods at.
+Find out how to turn your business into your job and how to how to choose the right market for your products.